Fairfield County Court of Common Pleas

 If the police issue a warrant for your arrest, we can work toward getting this set aside and having an arraignment, or minimize your time spent in jail or bond amount if that isn’t feasible.

 The final step before your hearing with a judge or jury trial is the pre-trial.
-Before this date, we’d gather evidence; then, at the pre-trial, we’d discuss it with Prosecutor Marx and see if any issues come up, such as illegal search and seizure.
+Before this date, we’d gather evidence; then, at the pre-trial, we’d discuss it with Prosecutor Witt and see if any issues come up, such as illegal search and seizure.
 If he agrees that there are issues, then we can work on lessening the offense to one that doesn’t carry mandatory jail time, or make a joint recommendation for no jail or prison time, or change your charge to something that won’t show up on your record.